Like a massage, but more specific to help with muscle pain/tension and fascia restrictions.

-A more textbook definition of myofascial release is; Use of mechanical force used to manipulate the myofascial complex intended to decrease pain and improve function.
+A textbook definition of myofascial release is the use of mechanical force to manipulate the myofascial complex intended to decrease pain and improve function.

 Most therapists licensed to use their hands and touch clients therapeutically can perform myofascial release.
 Chiropractors, massage therapists, and physical therapists perform myofascial release most commonly.

 The difference is mainly in terminology and the intent of the session.
 Typically, myofascial release is reserved for when a practitioner uses deep pressure to manipulate the fascia connective tissue to change its flexibility.
 Myofascial release is also more commonly used when working with clients to overcome an injury or pain syndrome such as myofascial pain syndrome.

 Massage is a general term used in most situations where a therapist therapeutically touches a client.
 A great example of the difference is considering a lymphatic massage, which intends to improve superficial lymphatic circulation.
 Lymphatic massage is a type of massage but would not be considered a form of myofascial release.